wwright999/darwin/index.md

 ---
 ### Python Notebooks
-_a collection of jupyter notebooks covering a variety of data science related topics_
+_a collection of Jupyter Notebooks covering a variety of Data Science related topics_